slimslenderslacks/slimslenderslacks.github.com/_posts/2015-10-02-compojure-api.markdown

 * a set of libraries enabling all resources to support json, yaml, yaml-http, and transit representations
 * the [prismatic schema library](https://github.com/Prismatic/schema) for validating the schema of both incoming and outgoing resources.

-You'll also notice that the entire project has only one file in it's src directory.
-The src/api_test/handlcer.clj file contains exactly 3 clojure forms.
+You'll also notice that the entire project has only one src file (src/test_api/handler.clj).
+This file contains exactly 3 forms.

-1.  an `(ns test-api.handler ... )` form to populate this namespace with the symbols and vars you'll need to construct your api
+1.  the `(ns test-api.handler ... )` form populates this namespace with the symbols and vars you'll need to construct your api
-2.  a  `(s/defschema ...)` expression to create one schema definition (this template creates a single sample resource)
+2.  the  `(s/defschema ...)` form creates a schema definition (this template creates a single sample resource)
-3.  a `(defapi ... )` expression which is the definition of the new api
+3.  the `(defapi ... )` form describes the api

 The last of the 3 expressions is shown here: